 Student Accident and Health Insurance

-The school district makes available to parents a low-cost accident and health insurance for their children.
+The school district provides parents with a low-cost accident and health insurance for their children.
 Forms are available through our re-registration process.
 Additional forms are available in the office.
 The desirability of having such a plan can provide benefits and coverage when help is needed.

 Student Birthday Celebrations

-While we appreciate the joy and excitement that accompanies our students’ birthdays, we do not allow parents to bring food items to their child’s classroom to commemorate their child’s special day.
+While we appreciate the joy and excitement that accompanies our students’ birthdays, we do not allow parents to bring food items to their child’s classrooms to commemorate their child’s special day.
 Dietary restrictions, food allergies, and the varied nutritional preferences of our parent population require considerable and deliberate coordination of any event involving food, and we cannot facilitate such oversight for every student’s birthday.
-Party favors are seen as more appropriate for a private setting, but if strongly desired, a parent may bring non-food items such as pencils, stickers, stamps, etc. for classmates.
+Party favors are seen as more appropriate for a private setting, but if strongly desired, a parent may bring non-food items, such as pencils, stickers, stamps, etc., for classmates.

 Student Fee Information

-California's Constitution affirms that students and parents cannot be required to pay money to gain access to educational activities, nor can they be charged for materials and supplies necessary to participate in educational activities.
+California's Constitution affirms that students and parents cannot be required to pay money to access educational activities, nor can they be charged for materials and supplies necessary to participate in educational activities.

 “Educational activities” has been clearly defined to include extracurricular offerings such as music, sports, and some clubs.
 Moreover, the rules described above are believed to apply to all affiliated groups supporting district and school programs, including PTAs, boosters, and foundations.

 In 2010, the American Civil Liberties Union filed a lawsuit against the state over impermissible fees, charges, and deposits imposed on public school students.
 Two years later, Governor Jerry Brown signed legislation that codified existing laws and judicial decisions while establishing reasonable enforcement measures for schools and districts.
 The ACLU subsequently dropped its suit.